What Does It All Mean?

 I have discovered the value of a plan when it comes to teaching my dogs.
 If you don’t have a plan you don’t really know what you are doing and this early socialization is too important to leave to chance.

-We have created lists and worksheets for you to use to get inspired and think strategically in regards to your pup’s socialization.
+We have created lists and worksheets for you to use to get inspired and think strategically in regard to your pup’s socialization.
 The Socialization Section at Ultimate Puppy is full of photos of the work being done and troubleshooting tips.

 Please use these and feel free to share far and wide.